Masoud-Ghodrati/zd_test/README.md

         data_rows.append(row)
 ```

-`Data_rows` is a list that contains all lines of the 'zendesk_challenge.tsv'.
+`Data_rows` is a list that contains all lines of the [`zendesk_challenge.tsv`](zendesk_challenge.tsv).
 I need to do some pre-processing before doing anything.
 An example data point/line:

 |   QuestionID   |   Question   |   DocumentID   |   DocumentTitle   |   SentenceID   |   Sentence   |   Label   |
 |---|---|---|---|---|---|---|
 |   Q1           |   how are glacier caves formed?   |   D1   |   Glacier cave   |   D1-0   |   A partly submerged glacier cave on Perito Moreno Glacier .   |   0   |

-This module `QA_FileParse` goes through every line and makes a list of questions, answers, and other things (e.g., lemmatization, tokenization, stopword removal).
+This module [`QA_FileParse`](ZenDesk_testModule.py) goes through every line and makes a list of questions, answers, and other things (e.g., lemmatization, tokenization, stopword removal).

 ```python
 from ZenDesk_testModule import QA_FileParse